Vipers train UH-1Y aircrews across San Diego county

 By Lance Cpl.
 Justin Bowles, I Marine Expeditionary Force

-Above the Pacific Ocean, a UH-1Y Venom flew toward the Southern California coast.
+SAN DIEGO -- Above the Pacific Ocean, a UH-1Y Venom flew toward the Southern California coast.
 It maneuvered through the winding peaks and valleys as pilots and aircrewmen from Marine Light Attack Helicopter Squadron 169 flew to their next landing zone.

 The pilot called into the Direct Air Support Center for the next reconnaissance mission.
 After confirmation, the helicopter touched down at the landing zone and aircrewmen hopped out to assist refueling.